-Rachel Silverman is a senior policy analyst and assistant director of global health policy at the Center for Global Development, where she leads policy-oriented research on global health financing and incentive structures.
+Rachel Silverman is a policy fellow at the Center for Global Development, where she leads policy-oriented research on global health financing and incentive structures.
 Silverman’s current research focuses on the practical application of results-based financing; global health transitions; efficient global health procurement; innovation models for global health; priority-setting for UHC; alignment and impact in international funding for family planning; and strategies to strengthen evidence and accountability.
 Before joining CGD, Silverman spent two years supporting democratic strengthening and good governance programs in Kosovo and throughout Central and Eastern Europe with the National Democratic Institute to support democracy and governance strengthening programs in Kosovo.
 She holds a master's of philosophy with distinction in public health from the University of Cambridge, which she attended as a Gates Cambridge Scholar.
 She also holds a BA with distinction in international relations and economics from Stanford University.

 Health products—including drugs, devices, diagnostics, and vector control tools—are essential for meeting the healthcare needs of any population.
 Right now, many low- and lower-middle-income countries rely on donor-managed mechanisms to procure a large share of these health commodities.
 But this status quo won’t stay static for long, and the global health community must prepare for sweeping changes in global health and procurement over the next 10–20 years.
 Here’s some of what we see happening now and on the immediate horizon.